cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 - check the remote repository address on your laptop
 - try if you can push changes from your laptop to the remote on your university account.

 :::::::::::::::: solution

 Note that this not necessarily what you would ever do, but it illustrates that Git is completely independent from GitHub or GitLab.

 Note also that Git does not allow to push to a branch that is checked out in the remote repository.
-You will have to push in another branch.
+You will have to push to another branch.

 :::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

 - You can turn any directory to a versioned code repository with Git.
 - You can upload the content of a local repository to a remote repository such as GitHub.
+- You can contribute to other Git repositories.

 ::::::::::::::::::::::::::::::::::::::::::::::::